 Money-back guarantee: 30 DAYS

 In our in-depth review of ExpressVPN we noticed that it streamed 1080p video seamlessly and exhibited zero lag when it came to online gaming.
-Its servers are optimized for speed and stability, making it the top VPNs on our list.
+Its servers are optimized for speed and stability, with no speed caps, making it the top VPNs on our list.

-- Works extremely well in France and for unblocking French content while abroad
+- Works exceptionally well in France and for unblocking French content while abroad

-- Optimized for high-speed connections which is great for streaming and downloading
+- Fastest connections which are great for smooth streaming and downloading

 - Best in class security and privacy